Understanding Gold Making Charges and Wastage Percentage

 Buyer Insight Enables buyers to compare the value for craftsmanship and negotiate better.
 Helps buyers understand and potentially minimize hidden costs by selecting simpler designs or questioning the wastage policy.

-How Gold Making and Wastage Charges Impact Jewellery Pricing
+How Gold Making Charges and Wastage Percentage Impact Jewellery Pricing

 When you are buying gold jewellery, the final price that the jeweller hands over to you is much more than just the daily gold rate.
-It takes into consideration multiple factors, such as making charges, wastage charges, and GST, each significantly affecting the final cost.
+It takes into consideration multiple factors, such as making charge, and GST, each significantly affecting the final cost.
 Here's a simple breakdown to help you understand the calculation:

 Let’s say you’re buying a 10g gold necklace with the following conditions: